srsergiorodriguez/pgui/README.md

 - **pos**. vector.
 The position of the component relative to its container (or to the app window if it has no container).
 Default: `pos=vec(0,0)`.
 - **color**. table.
 The color palette used.
 Default: `color= {7,18,12,0,7,6}`.
 See the palette section below.
+- **layer**. number.
+Order of rendering.
+Default: `layer=0`. pgui normally just renders the components in the order they are created, and that's enough for most cases.
+However, if you want more control over it, you can set a higher layer number. pgui always renders dropdowns contents one layer higher than its parent toggle button.

 ### Basic components